makersacademy/todo_challenge/docs/review.md

 * Remove commented out code and superfluous commentary
 * Avoid having `console.log` statements in your production code
+* Ensure you do not commit your bower_components and node_modules folders to git

 ## Ensure project setup is reproducible on a different machine